-COUNCIL AND MEMBER ADMINISTRATION DELEGATED TO Signing and Certification of Documents Signing of Documents (1) General authority to sign documents on behalf of the Council.
+COUNCIL AND MEMBER ADMINISTRATION DELEGATED TO CA1 Signing and Certification of Documents CA1/1 Signing of Documents (1) General authority to sign documents on behalf of the Council.
 (2) Signing of any document required in legal proceedings unless any enactment requires otherwise or authority has been granted to some other person.
-(1) & (2) CE, MO/HOL (3) Signing of Contracts relating to land transactions and Land (3) CE, MO/HOL (4) Persons to attest the Common Seal of the Council.
-(4) Mayor or Deputy Mayor or Member of the Council, CE and MO/HOL Certification of Documents (1) Certification of any document or photographic copy of a document required in legal proceedings or of any copy of a document or part of a document which has been destroyed while in the custody of the Council.
+(1) & (2) CE, MO/HOL (3) Signing of Contracts relating to land transactions and Land Charge Certificates on behalf of the Council.
+(3) CE, MO/HOL (4) Persons to attest the Common Seal of the Council.
+(4) Mayor or Deputy Mayor or Member of the Council, CE and MO/HOL CA1/2 Certification of Documents (1) Certification of any document or photographic copy of a document required in legal proceedings or of any copy of a document or part of a document which has been destroyed while in the custody of the Council.
 CE and MO/HOL (2) Certification of a printed copy of a byelaw.
-CE and MO/HOL Meetings of Council and Committees Special Meetings (1) Special Meetings of the Council (or committees) - authority to call.
-(2) Issue of Summons to attend meetings "Proper Officer".
+CE and MO/HOL CA2 Meetings of Council and Committees CA2/1 Special Meetings (1) Special Meetings of the Council (or committees) - authority to call.(2) Issue of Summons to attend meetings "Proper Officer".
 Mayor or Chair of committee or requisition of 5 Members.
-MO/CE Signing and Certification of Documents Signing of Documents (1) General authority to sign documents on behalf of the Council.
-(2) Signing of any document required in legal proceedings unless any enactment requires otherwise or authority has been granted to some other person.
-(3) Signing of Contracts relating to land transactions and Land Charge Certificates on behalf of the Council.
-(4) Persons to attest the Common Seal of the Council.
-Certification of Documents (1) Certification of any document or photographic copy of a document required in legal proceedings or of any copy of a document or part of a document which has been destroyed while in the custody of the Council.
-(2) Certification of a printed copy of a byelaw.
-Meetings of Council and Committees Special Meetings (1) Special Meetings of the Council (or committees) - authority to call.
+MO/CE